GM4JJJ ICOM IC-PCR1000 Page

 displayed frequency in ascending order.
 The bytes in packet NE170

-represent the 16 samples BELOW the displayed frequency in descending
+represent the 16 samples BELOW the displayed frequency in

 order.
 For example the following: